 What is the American Express Green Card annual fee?

-The annual fee is $150 for the American Express Green Card.
-The fee is not waived for the first year.
+The annual fee is $150 for the American Express Green Card (See Rates & Fees).

 What are the American Express Green Card travel benefits?

-After the late-2019 relaunch, the American Express Green Card provides these travel benefits:
+The American Express® Green Card provides these travel benefits:

 - Annual $100 LoungeBuddy credit